Meta

 Dutch cartoons provide evidence of a perception in pre-WW2 years that Sir Henri Deterding was a major financier of Hitler’s Nazi regime.
 Identified by name in both cartoons, Deterding is depicted handing over a bag of money to the Nazis containing a large sum – 1000 000 00 – in unspecified currency: see enlargements 1 and 2.
 Overwhelming evidence confirms that the perception was well founded.

-Extracts from relevant news reports and books, many authored before WW2, are listed in date order, providing compelling evidence of what transpired all those years ago.
+Extracts from relevant news reports and books, many authored before WW2, are listed in date order, providing compelling evidence of what transpired all those years ago. read more

 The Nazi History of Royal Dutch Shell

-Main photograph (above) and enlargement (left) shows a Swastika flying in WW2 on the flagpole over the main entrance at the HQ of Royal Dutch Petroleum, 30 Carel van Bylandtlaan, in The Hague, Netherlands.
+The main photograph (above) and enlargement (left) shows a Swastika flying in WW2 on the flagpole over the main entrance at the HQ of Royal Dutch Petroleum, 30 Carel van Bylandtlaan, in The Hague, Netherlands.
 Dutch directors of the Royal Dutch Shell Group engaged in anti-Semitic policies against Shell employees and were also guilty of collaboration and appeasement.
 Jewish employees were instructed to complete a form that for some amounted to a self-declared death warrant.
 Many did not survive the war.
 In pre-WW2 years, Shell was led by an ardent Nazi, Sir Henri Deterding, who met directly with Hitler at Berchtesgaden and financed Nazi Germany.
 Several hundred Shell employees were fanatical Nazis.
 Shell has threatened legal action in an attempt to deter publication of information contained herein.
-The content of this website comes mainly from an EBook by John Donovan (available on Amazon).
+The content of this website comes mainly from an EBook by John Donovan (available on Amazon). read more